 The COVID-19 pandemic has also caused, and is likely to continue to cause, severe economic, market and other disruptions worldwide.
+On November 26, 2021, the World Health Organization recognized a new COVID-19 strain in South Africa assigned the Greek letter omicron.
+The WHO has described this new variant ans a "concern" considering the high number of mutations.
+This new strain could potentially be more virulent and more difficult to address using existing vaccines and therapeutics.
 The Company cannot assure its investors that conditions in the bank lending, capital and other financial markets will not continue to deteriorate as a result of the pandemic, or that the access to capital and other sources of funding will not become constrained, which could adversely affect the availability and terms of future borrowings, renewals or refinancings.
 In addition, the deterioration of global economic conditions as a result of the pandemic may ultimately decrease occupancy levels and pricing across the portfolio.